Everyone wants the best value when shopping. But some may consider finding the best mattress for back pain priceless.

 Types of Mattresses

-Other key benefits to investing in a good quality memory foam mattress include comfort, breathability, and longevity.
+Comfort, breathability, and longevity should also be considered when buying a memory foam mattress.
 Quality memory foams are hypoallergenic.
 Low-VOC or plant-based memory foams drastically reduce chemical exposure.

 Latex beds prove similar to memory foam in terms of benefits.
 This type of foam has a bit more bounce and responsiveness, which some people prefer.
 Natural all-latex beds offer a slight durability advantage as well.
 Excessive firmness was a specific complaint about latex beds.
 Now, retailers offer extensive customization options in all firmness levels.